FedST: Secure Federated Shapelet Transformation for Time Series Classification

-As shown in Figure~\ref{fig:acc_vs_time} top, \texttt{FedST-$\mathtt{Q_{F}}$} is faster than \texttt{FedST-$\mathtt{Q_{IG}}$} on all 97 datasets.
+\zy{As shown in Fig.~\ref{fig:acc_vs_time} top, \texttt{MPC} runs out of time on 45 of the 97 datasets.
+Both our \texttt{FedST-$\mathtt{Q_{IG}}$} and \texttt{FedST-$\mathtt{Q_{F}}$} are much faster (at least an order of magnitude on average) than \texttt{MPC}.
+But they are still 6.05x and 4.77x slower than their non-private counterparts, as the cost of privacy protection.
+It may indicate that there is still room to improve the efficiency of the federated protocol.} \texttt{FedST-$\mathtt{Q_{F}}$} is faster than \texttt{FedST-$\mathtt{Q_{IG}}$} on all 97 datasets.
 The efficiency improvement is 1.04-8.31x while the average speedup on the 97 datasets is 1.79x.

-Meanwhile, \texttt{FedST-$\mathtt{Q_{F}}$} is better than \texttt{FedST-$\mathtt{Q_{IG}}$} on 41 of the 97 datasets in terms of accuracy (Figure~\ref{fig:acc_vs_time} bottom).
+\texttt{FedST-$\mathtt{Q_{F}}$} is better than \texttt{FedST-$\mathtt{Q_{IG}}$} on 41 of the 97 datasets in terms of accuracy (Fig.~\ref{fig:acc_vs_time} bottom).
 The average accuracy of \texttt{FedST-$\mathtt{Q_{F}}$} is just $0.5\%$ lower than that of \texttt{FedST-$\mathtt{Q_{IG}}$}.
-Figure~\ref{fig:cd_main_accuracy} shows the critical difference diagram for these two methods and the two FL baselines (\texttt{LocalST} and \texttt{GlobalST}).
+Fig.~\ref{fig:cd_main_accuracy} shows the critical difference diagram for these two methods and the two FL baselines (\texttt{LocalST} and \texttt{GlobalST}).
 The result indicates that \texttt{FedST-$\mathtt{Q_{F}}$} achieves the same level of accuracy as \texttt{FedST-$\mathtt{Q_{IG}}$} and \texttt{GlobalST}, and is significantly better than \texttt{LocalST}.